Bonk578-max/manipulating-the-dom/README.md

-// Your name
+// Bryce Mack

- // Date Revised: This is the last day you saved.
+ // Date Revised: 11/18/2025

- // Exercise or Lab name

- // Brief Description of what you did.

- // You can add multiple dates with description.
+ // Manipulating the Dom

+ // Made a few buttons using javascript that manipulates attributes on the website.

 // Person who Peer Reviewed your assignment